“Nurturing the spirit of individuality ~ where diversity is our strength”

 - We absolutely must be notified immediately if your child or anyone in your household develops symptoms of COVID-19 or is exposed to someone who has displayed symptoms or has tested positive—regardless if your child or anyone in your household has displayed symptoms.
-We also need to know if you have traveled out of state.
 Failure to follow this protocol will result in immediate termination from Windsor Academy without refund.

-Communication: Rita and Jenn are available to discuss your concerns, hear your suggestions and respond to your questions.
-They can be reached at firstname.lastname@example.org
+Windsor Academy is available to discuss your concerns, hear your suggestions and respond to your questions.
+Please contact us through firstname.lastname@example.org

 Our mission is to provide a child-centered education for all our students with emphasis on appropriate cognitive, physical, social, and emotional development.
 We celebrate our children’s individuality and through a team approach with parents, staff, and a professional support system, we work to meet each student’s unique needs.
 We offer a range of services and expertise to prepare our students for the challenges and excitement of the 21st century, through a meaningful, hands-on, thematically based, integrated curriculum where critical thinking and cooperative learning skills are utilized.
 We are committed to the total well being of all our children.